furrlori-oss/hwip/docs/search-help.md

 **Site Name**

 Search for facilities or permits by name or partial name.
-Be sure to try all possible variations of a facility's name.
+If the search returns unexpected results, try other variations of a facility's name.
 For example, if an abbreviation does not work, try using whole words (for example, International Metals Company instead of INMETCO).
 The search is not case sensitive.
 Anything else about how this works?

 **Include Previous Site Names?**

-Edit this.
+Defaults to No. Click Yes if you would like to search on historical site names.

 **NAICS Codes**